Stupid Spoiled Whore Video Playset: Response

-Paris Hilton reacted to the episode by saying, "I haven't seen it, but when people copy you, that's like the most flattering thing, so whatever people can say, I just laugh about it.
+In 2005, Paris Hilton reacted to the episode by saying, "I haven't seen it, but when people copy you, that's like the most flattering thing, so whatever people can say, I just laugh about it.
 It doesn't matter to me."
 To this, South Park co-creator Matt Stone reacted, "That shows just how fucked up she is.
 That's terrible that she's flattered by it."
+In her 2023 book Paris: The Memoir, Hilton stated that she watched the episode and felt hurt by her portrayal.
+In response to Stone's comment, she described that her initial reaction to the episode was a "muted red-carpet response", writing, "My not wanting to watch his cartoon about my dog being shot and me coughing up ejaculate — that’s evidence of how fucked up I am."

-The British newspaper The Guardian has rated the episode as one of the top ten episodes of the 2000s.
+The British newspaper The Guardian rated the episode as one of the top ten episodes of the 2000s.

 Release

 "Stupid Spoiled Whore Video Playset", along with the thirteen other episodes from South Park's eighth season, was released on a three-disc DVD set in the United States on August 29, 2006.
 The set includes brief audio commentaries by series co-creators Trey Parker and Matt Stone for each episode.
 The episode was also released on the two-disc DVD set titled A Little Box of Butters.